Hitting the Ground Running

 You will definitely need a car if you are to live in Istria – or even stay, just for a short time.
 Car hire is as easy as anywhere, but we made the decision early on that we would have two cars, one being insured for visitors to drive.
 This has certainly made life much easier as it affords much more independence for people visiting – there is very little public transport in the northern part of Istria, so a car is essential.

 Roads are safe as there is much, much less traffic than in mainland Europe, and cycling is a big thing here.
 However, it’s also quite hilly.
 So, our solution was to buy two electric bicycles – a great investment, both for us and our guests.

 Italy is very accessible by road.
 We have driven to Venice in two hours, but if you want a more leisurely journey, ferries cross regularly from Pula, Porec, Rovinj and Umag.

-At the time of writing (2019) Croatia is still not a Schengen member – although it is hoped that the country will have approval to join in the near future.
+Currently, Croatia is still not a Schengen member – although it is hoped that the country will have approval to join in the near future.
 This means that you do still need to show your passport when entering and leaving Croatia.

 There are a number of border crossings in northern Istria which take you into Slovenia, including a small border very close to our house – with restricted crossing times (6am – 10pm) as well as the 24 hour crossings at larger borders.